-All media results (video, audio, image, etc.) containing the keywords will be displayed on the Media Results section.
+All media results (video, audio, image, etc.) containing the keywords are displayed on the Media Results section.

-On the right side of the page, a side bar appears with MediaSpace Channels and Galleries results.
+On the right side of the page, a side bar displays with MediaSpace Channels and Galleries results.

-The top 3 results are displayed in the results side bar per channels/galleries, with an indication of the number of channels/galleries found.
-If there are more than 3 results, you may click on the “Go to Channel/Gallery Results” and be directed to the Channels Search or Galleries Search pages .
+The top three results are displayed in the results side bar per channels/galleries, with an indication of the number of channels/galleries found.
+If there are more than three results, you may click on the “Go to Channel/Gallery Results” to access the Channels Search or Galleries Search pages.

 You can collapse the side bar using the collapse button and expand it back using the expand button.